 In fact, research suggests the positive health effects once attributed to probiotics may be due to postbiotics.
 1

 But first, let’s talk about the importance of gut bacteria.

 Postbiotics & the Role of Gut Bacteria

-Though most people think of bacteria as harmful organisms, there are actually “good” and “bad” bacteria.
+Though most people think of bacteria as harmful organisms, most of them are actually helpful.
 And your body is home to trillions of bacteria, most of them located in your gut.

-The community of bacteria and other microorganisms living in your gut is called gut microbiota or microflora.
+The community of bacteria and other microorganisms living in your gut is called the gut microbiome.

-There is a balance of good and bad bacteria and other microorganisms within the microflora.
-If “bad” bacteria overtakes the “good” bacteria, health issues can result.
+There is a balance of good and bad bacteria and other microorganisms within the microbiome.
+If the number and types of “bad” bacteria overtake the “good” kind, health issues can result.
 And these issues are not just confined to the gut.

 Rather, the microbes in the gut have been shown to contribute to overall health.2

-Research shows an imbalance of good and bad gut bacteria may contribute to obesity, type 2 diabetes, heart disease, inflammatory bowel disease, autism, asthma, celiac disease, and much more.3
+Research shows an imbalance of good and bad gut bacteria, known as dysbiosis, may contribute to obesity, type 2 diabetes, heart disease, inflammatory bowel disease, autism, asthma, celiac disease, and much more.3

 Probiotics, prebiotics, and postbiotics help increase the number of “good” bacteria in your gastrointestinal tract.
 And postbiotics supplements may have a greater effect on the gut microbiota than scientists originally thought.